asineth0/checkn1x/README.md

 ## Building

-* The ``CRSOURCE`` variable is the direct link to the build of checkra1n that will be used.
+* The ``CRBINARY`` variable is the direct link to the build of checkra1n that will be used.
 * Add something to the ``VERSION`` variable if you want to redistribute your image, i.e., ``1.0.6-foo``.

 ```sh